 To get catch-in-numbers (CANUM) and weight-in-catch (WECA) by age group, sampling of the landings and discards is undertaken.
 Although the landing obligation was initiated in 2015 for the Baltic area (cod and salmon) and for all pelagic the observer program has been maintained to ensure that the biological information on the discard fragment would still be obtained.
 For pelagic stocks simple random sampling is undertaken in land.
 Here an unsorted sample is taken by the control sent to DTU-Aqua and analysed at the institute.
 This sampling strategy is the case for sprat, sandell, herring, boarfish, and Norway pout.
 For sand-ell, sprat and Norway pout the sampling is supplemented by a self-sampling program sampling haul by haul and frozen directly.
-For all species landed by sorting groups another strategy is applied; A fixed number of fish boxes by selected species are sampled randomly within market size category (if sorted) /unit (unit =harbour, time).
-All individuals in a sample are analyzed according to length, weight and age.
+For all species landed by sorting groups another program is applied; A fixed number of fish boxes by selected species are sampled randomly within market size category (if sorted) /unit (unit =harbour, time).
+All individuals in a sample are analyzed according to length, weight and age for round fish and for flatfish 2 fish / cm / box is sampled for ages and individual weight.
 Sampling strategy on surveys and onboard fishing vessels differs from market sampling and was performed as follows all individuals (or a sub sample) were length stratified sampled by species and a fixed number per length class was sampled for age and weight.
 For stocks sampled on surveys and onboard fishing vessels, the length can be given an age by using an Age-Length-Key.
 Maturity data is only estimated on scientific surveys to achieve a higher expertise, the correct time of year and to be able to get non gutted fish.